jonnonz1/nz-statute-book/acts/public/1991/crown-minerals-act-1991.md

 (5C) If the certificate of change is for an extension of land to which a permit relates and that extension of land was granted in respect of Māori land, the chief executive must also forward 1 copy of the certificate to the Registrar of the Māori Land Court.
 (5D) On receiving a copy of a certificate of change under subsection (5C), the Registrar of the Māori Land Court must enter in his or her records the particulars of that certificate.
 (6) Every application under this section shall be in the form and contain the information required by the Minister in that case.

+### 36A Limits on change to Tier 3 permit
+(1) The holder of a Tier 3 permit may make a written application under section 36(1)﻿(b) only to— (a) extend the land to which the permit relates; or (b) extend the duration of the permit.
+(2) The duration of a Tier 3 permit may only be extended if the permit holder satisfies the Minister that the discovery to which the permit relates cannot be economically depleted before the expiry date of the permit (and, in that respect, the Minister may consider the extent to which the inability to deplete the discovery during the term of the permit is due to causes or reasons beyond the permit holder’s control).
+(3) A permit holder may not make a written application under section 36(1)﻿(b) that, if granted, would result in the permit not satisfying the requirements of a Tier 3 permit as set out in section 2B(2A).
+(4) Section 36(3), (5), and (5AA) does not apply to a Tier 3 permit.

 ### 37 Process for Minister's proposal to change work programme for petroleum mining permit
 (1) The work programme for a petroleum mining permit granted on or after the commencement of this section may be changed in accordance with this section if the change is necessary to maximise the economic recovery of the petroleum in accordance with good industry practice.